 One who pores through the articles of a medical textbook could easily form the impression that diseases are discrete, well-defined and mutually exclusive.
 The reality is that the nature of illness is such that diagnosis is often inexact.
 Over the past few decades, the sensitivity and specificity of diagnostic tests has, in many cases, increased dramatically.
 Yet, neither precision nor accuracy is useful when two test results for a patient suggest conflicting diagnoses.

 To resolve this ambiguity, epidemiologists have developed a kind of stop-gap measure: rubrics - many of them “evidence-based” - for diagnosing disease.
 A rubric is a checklist of sorts.
 Doctors who diagnose according to a rubric look to see if a patient has at least a certain number of classical symptoms - say, eight of the twelve symptoms listed.
-Given that the vagaries of any one chronic disease are determined by patients' unique pea soup, that is, their particular mix of Th1 pathogens, the traditional methods for diagnosis leave a great deal to be desired.
+Given that the vagaries of any one chronic disease are determined by patients' unique pea soup, that is, their particular mix of Th1 pathogens, the traditional methods for diagnosis leave something to be desired.

 Patients presenting with prototypical cases of a given disease tend to be the exception rather than the rule.
 They may have some of the classical symptoms of a given disease but not others.
 Also, patients may have symptoms that are unique to a different disease.
 Patients with symptoms of chronic disease could present five different doctors with the same set of symptoms and get five different diagnoses, and many have!